Why is Change so Hard?

 Seeing ourselves in a positive light while undertaking change isn’t difficult.
 Instead of dwelling on what you are doing badly, turn it around.
 Stop saying “I have to give up smoking 20 cigarettes a day” and instead, go with “I’m looking forward to being a non-smoker.”
 Swap “I’m so unfit I have to start walking an hour a day” to “I’m now walking to work every morning.”

 Rid the word ‘immediately’ from your desire-to-change vocabulary.
-Accept that change is not going to happen overnight, set yourself micro-goals, and look forward to achieving them.
+Accept change is not going to happen overnight, set yourself micro-goals, and look forward to achieving them.
 For instance, in your desire to have a better relationship with your spouse, you’re unlikely (initially, at least) to find yourself sitting down each evening with them for a deep and meaningful chat.
-However, by setting your alarm as a reminder, you will remember to ask, over the evening meal each evening, how their day went.
+However, by setting your alarm as a reminder, you will remember to ask, over the evening meal each evening, how their day was.
 Make step two the decision to listen to their reply without interrupting!

 Lastly, gather your ammunition around you before you embark on the journey to change.
 If you’re quitting the nightly glass of wine, purge your house of alcohol, at least during the week.
 But don’t stop there.
 Stock the pantry with delicious alternatives – a bottle of boutique kombucha, a diet lime and bitters, or a new herbal tea.
-If you really want that life-work balance, start by leaving the laptop at the office one night a week and work up to turning off the mobile while you’re having quality time with the family.
+If you really want a life-work balance, start by leaving the laptop at the office one night a week and work up to turning off the mobile while you’re having quality time with the family.
 Little by little, you’ll get there.

 Whatever you do to make change happen, start now, and pat yourself on the back for every step you achieve.